A pure source transfer domain decomposition method for Helmholtz equations in unbounded domain: Abstract

 \section{Abstract}

-We propose an improved pure source transfer domain decomposition method (PSTDDM) for solving the truncated perfectly matched layer (PML) approximation in bounded domain of Helmholtz scattering problem.
-The method is based on the the source transfer domain decomposition method (STDDM) proposed by Chen and Xiang.
-The idea is decomposing the domain into non-overlapping layers and transferring the sources equivalently layer by layer so that the solution in each layer can be solved using a PML method defined locally outside its two adjacent layers.
-Furthermore, we divide the domain into non-overlapping blocks and solve the solution in each block by using a PML method defined locally outside its adjacent blocks.
-The convergence analysis of the method is provided for the case of constant wave number.
-Finally, numerical examples are provided where the method is used as both a direct solver and an efficient preconditioner in the GMRES method for solving the Helmholtz equation.
+We propose a pure source transfer domain decomposition method (PSTDDM) for solving the truncated perfectly matched layer (PML) approximation in bounded domain of Helmholtz scattering problem.
+The method is a modification of the STDDM proposed by [Z. Chen and X. Xiang, SIAM J. Numer.
+Anal., 51 (2013), pp. 2331--2356].
+After decomposing the domain into $N$ non-overlapping layers, the STDDM is composed of two series steps of sources transfers and wave expansions, where $N-1$ truncated PML problems on two adjacent layers and $N-2$ truncated half-space PML problems are solved successively.
+While the PSTDDM consists merely of two parallel source transfer steps in two opposite directions, and in each step $N-1$ truncated PML problems on two adjacent layers are solved successively.
+One benefit of such a modification is that the truncated PML problems on two adjacent layers can be further solved by the PSTDDM along directions parallel to the layers.
+And therefore, we obtain a block-wise PSTDDM on the decomposition composed of $N^2$ squares, which reduces the size of subdomain problems and is more suitable for large-scale problems.
+Convergences of both the layer-wise PSTDDM and the block-wise PSTDDM are proved for the case of constant wave number.
+Numerical examples are included to show that the PSTDDM gives good approximations to the discrete Helmholtz equations with constant wave numbers and can be used as an efficient preconditioner in the preconditioned GMRES method for solving the discrete Helmholtz equations with constant and heterogeneous wave numbers.

 \begin{AMS} 65N12, 65N15, 65N30, 78A40 \end{AMS}